beta-europe/slovakia.beta-europe.org/_pages/home.md

     alt: "Group Photo BETA Slovakia"
     excerpt:
     |
-      Our mission is to promote European consciousness and identity based on plurality, tolerance and cooperation in Slovakia and beyond.
+      Our mission is to promote European consciousness and identity based on plurality, tolerance and cooperation in Slovakia and Visegrad countries (Poland, Hungary, Czechia).
 We aim to further strengthen European civil society by developing critical thinking in young people through intercultural dialogue and informal education.
     url: "/about/"
     btn_label: "About Us"
     btn_class: "btn--primary"